 “The world is flat.”

 This statement was made in the early 21st century by Thomas L. Friedman, who argued that globalization makes the world become a level playing field.
 The “flatteners” he suggested included the collapse of the Berlin Wall in 1989, outsourcing, insourcing, offshoring, and so on.
 This is the bright side of globalization.
 We imagine we are living in a global village where everyone can connect with anyone just by living.
 We can do whatever we want, with cheaper costs and lower barriers to entry, in any part of the world.
-But in reality we know that barriers and boundaries are everywhere, between different countries and even within a country.
+However, it’s worth noting that in reality, we know that barriers and boundaries are everywhere, between different countries and even within a country.
+These barriers can sometimes be navigated through various means, such as engaging a telemarketing agency.

 Let me clarify that I am not saying boundaries are necessarily a bad thing.
 Indeed, boundaries are good for the diversity of the world.
 Echoed with Ian’s previous blog, unity and diversity are equally important to our human world.
 Democracy is not only about majority rule.
 It is not only a winner-take-all game counting the number of votes for different proposals.
 Democracy is also about protecting the rights of minorities, respecting the boundaries of everyone as an individual.
 This protection is not solely for the benefit of that individual.
 Similar to the diversity we observe in nature, the great variety of species serves the community as a whole, sharing among us a well-balanced and colorful ecosystem that is beneficial to everyone.